What is Autism Spectrum Disorder?

 Being diagnosed early in childhood means that people with autism can have early interventions and support, allowing them to reach their potential throughout the important early stages of education and beyond.

-Behavioural evaluation including observation and conversation both with the person in question and with their close family is a major part of assessment for autism spectrum disorder.
+Behavioural evaluation including observation and conversation both with the person in question and with their close family is a major part of the assessment for autism spectrum disorder.
 Teachers and care workers’ reports may also be useful supporting evidence of autism traits and concerns.

 Autism may be considered as a diagnosis when a child doesn’t meet some of the usual expected developmental milestones.
 All children are different, but there are some broad similarities in almost all children’s development.
 Most infants begin to make deliberate eye contact by the age of around six months, will begin to ‘babble’ and repeat sounds, then later to play with other children and generally develop their social and communication skills in line with what is usual for their age.